olsenlabmit/BigSMILES/Common_Repeat_Unit_List.md

 # List of common BigSMILES repeat units
-This document holds a list of common repeat units and their equivalent string replacements that could be directly used within BigSMILES without additional definition.
+This document holds a list of common repeat units and their equivalent string replacements that could be directly used within BigSMILES without additional explicit definition.

 To contribute to the list, please submit a pull request.
 The modifications will be accepted after review.